 We recently found a new trick that you can apply right now to have the App Store display its pages and applications.
-All you have to do is look look at the bottom menu, pick a tab, and then tap on it 10 times or even more.
+All you have to do is look at the bottom menu, pick a tab, and then tap on it ten times or even more.

-This will eventually delete the cache from your App Store.
-As a result, the latest information will be delivered to you in a matter of seconds.
+This eventually deletes the cache from your App Store.
+As a result, the latest information is delivered to you in a matter of seconds.